 Depending on the infrastructure in your area, you’ll likely have a range of broadband packages that fit within a range of speeds, each with similar but slightly different names.

-Check out our fastest broadband deals below:
+Check out some of our fastest broadband deals below:

 Ultrafast broadband is generally thought of as any broadband connection that supplies 100Mbps or faster.